-See, the awesome thing about Christian events is: Even when skeptics, naysayers, and those too polite to decline attend your event, that’s your golden opportunity to transform their resistance into acceptance, to offer enlightenment or encouragement where perhaps their spirit was dark.
+See, the awesome thing about Christian events is – even when skeptics, naysayers, and those too polite to decline attend your event, that’s your golden opportunity to transform their resistance into acceptance and offer enlightenment or encouragement where perhaps their spirit was dark.
 That’s the beauty of God’s love which has the power to soften even the hardest of hearts.

 But, unfortunately, our Christian events don’t always go down like that.
 It’s embarrassing to admit, but there are some Christian events that leave a bad taste in visitors’ mouths, and people leave with a worse impression of the body of Christ than before they came.
 Sad.

 Let’s get it together, Team!
 God wants us to produce events that shine – not suck!
-Take a long, honest look at the misses below so that your Christian event is always a winner.
+Take a long, honest look at the misses below so that your Christian event is a winner.

 How do YOUR Christian events stack up?

 #10.
 Late, late, and more late.